isomerpages/moe-manjusrisec/_cca/Uniformed Groups/NPCC.md

 ### **NPCC Vision**

-To Mould the builders of a Safe & Secure home.
+To Mould the builders of a Safe &amp; Secure home.

 ### **NPCC Pledge**